MkUnion and state machines in Go

 andThenState

-functions, that help in making test more readable, and hopefully self-documenting. - You can see use of
+functions, which help make the test more readable and hopefully self-documenting. - You can see the use of the

 ForkCase

-command, and apply new command to it, and expect new state. - Less visible is use of
+command, apply a new command to it, and expect a new state. - Less visible is the use of

 moq